Bruno-Simoes/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 1: 00:00:37

 We did.
-We covered updates about Frost and Roast, Music 2.
+We covered updates about Frost and Rust, Musig2.
 We talked about ideas that are a little further out in terms of batch verification, signature aggregation, interactive full aggregation, cross-input signature aggregation.

 Speaker 0: 00:00:54